Brick (film): Plot

-The next day, Brendan learns that the Pin has hired him.
-Dode calls Brendan and says he saw Brendan hide Emily's body.
-Believing Brendan is the murderer, he threatens to ruin him.
+The next day, the Pin hires Brendan.
+Dode calls Brendan and says he saw Brendan hide Emily's body and believes Brendan killed Emily.
 Brendan meets the Pin, who suspects that Tug is planning to betray him.
-At the Pin's house, Tug tells Brendan that the Pin recently bought ten bricks of heroin.
-Eight were quickly sold off wholesale.
-The ninth was stolen and later returned contaminated, and the final brick remains to be sold.
-The Pin arrives and says that someone wants to meet to discuss Emily, revealing that Tug was also romantically involved with her.
+At the Pin's house, Tug tells Brendan that the Pin had bought ten bricks of heroin and eight were sold off wholesale, the ninth was stolen and returned contaminated, and the final brick remains to be sold.
+The Pin reveals that Tug was also romantically involved with Emily.

 Brendan intercepts Dode on the way to the meeting and discovers Emily was pregnant when she died; Dode believes the baby was his.
-Brendan passes out from his accumulated injuries and arrives at the meeting late to find Dode demanding money to reveal who killed Emily.
-Tug goes berserk and shoots Dode in the head, then threatens the Pin, who walks away as Brendan faints again.
+Brendan arrives at the meeting to find Dode demanding money to reveal who killed Emily.
+Tug goes berserk and shoots Dode in the head, then threatens the Pin, who walks away as Brendan faints.
 Brendan awakens in Tug's bedroom, and Tug tells him they are at war with the Pin.

 Brendan arranges a meeting between the two and waits in Tug's bedroom.
-Laura comforts him as he grieves for Emily, and they kiss.
-Brendan recognizes her cigarette as the same brand that was dropped from the Mustang during the call with Emily.
+Laura comforts him as he grieves for Emily, and he recognizes her cigarette as the same brand that was dropped from the Mustang during the call with Emily.
 At the meeting, chaos erupts when it is discovered that the tenth brick is missing.
 Tug beats the Pin to death while Brendan flees, escaping just as police arrive.
-As he goes, he passes the partly-open trunk of Tug's car, where he has placed Emily's body to ensure that police blame her murder on Tug.
+As he goes, he passes the open trunk of Tug's car, where he has placed Emily's body to ensure that police blame her murder on Tug.

 The next day, Brendan meets Laura at the school.
 She reveals that Tug died after a shootout with the police.
 Brendan explains that he knows Laura set Emily up to take the fall for Laura's theft of the ninth brick, then manipulated Emily into meeting Tug, who panicked and killed her after she told him he was the father of her unborn child.
 Brendan has written a note to the school administration stating that the tenth brick is in Laura's locker.
 Laura vindictively tells Brendan that Emily did not want to keep the baby because she did not love the father, and that Emily was three months pregnant when she died, meaning the unborn child was his.
+The movie ends with Brendan and Brain on the football field watching Laura walk away.